-The Transform training is an online evidence-based support group training to help you build and sustain a small support group within your faith community for individuals with mental illness as well as family members.
+The Support Group training is an online evidence-based support group training to help you build and sustain a small support group within your faith community for individuals with mental illness as well as family members.

-Our online Transform training is found on our website, www.MentalHealthGateway.org.
-On the website, we have a section dedicated our Transform training.
+Our online Support Group Training is found on our website, www.MentalHealthGateway.org.
 There you will find the workbooks, Minds Transformed, Families Transformed and Hearts Transformed, as well as videos and power points to help you along the way.

-To take the training, simply register by filling out your basic contact information, and the webpage will re-direct you to the Transform resources.
+To take the training, simply register by filling out your basic contact information, and the webpage will re-direct you to the Support Group Training resources.
 Once on the page, you will have access to the workbooks and additional resources listed.
 Once you’ve read through the materials we have posted on the website, you have been trained.

-Our services are all free, so there is no cost to take the Transform training.
+Our services are all free, so there is no cost to take the Support Group Training.

 You can take the training at your own pace, so you could read all of our materials in one day or break it down depending on your availability.
 A week would be a good estimate of the time you’ll allow yourself to read and disseminate the material with the people who will help you lead the support groups in your congregation.

 Our support groups are broken down by week, and they go on for the recommended time of 16 weeks.